A Quick Guide to Your Toddler’s Speech and Language Development – 18 to 24 Months

 Frequently Asked Questions

 A: All children are expected to develop speech and language milestones within specific age ranges, regardless of where they fall in the family order.
-It is important that each child in the family has the chance to speak for herself (and this can be challenging).
+It is important that each child in the family has the chance to speak for themself (and this can be challenging).
 All family members can practice turn-taking in conversations.

 Q: Do I have to pay for speech and language services?